I watched an annoying movie; Reflections in a Golden Eye.

 Brian Keith is really interesting and complex.
 He loudly and drunkenly man-splains to his fellow officers that polo produces better military men than the fields of Eton.
 He sits his horse well and rides with the wife (Taylor) of his fellow officer and friend (Brando) each afternoon through the woods to the blackberry bushes where he then is ridden by said wife.
 He is exasperated by the nervous frailty of his own wife (Harris) and is brought to blue lethargy by her death.
 It’s a load for an actor to bear and Mr. Keith handles it with aplomb.

 Ditto for Julie Harris.
 Ms. Harris has an advantage here.
 She was born to speak Carson McCullers’ words.
-We want to root for her character, but given more visual evidence of the shenanigans of this military community than anyone else, Ms. Harris’ character draws one egregiously wrong conclusion after another and is as much to blame for the final debacle as anyone.
+We want to root for her character, but when she’s given more visual evidence of the shenanigans of this military community than anyone else, Ms. Harris’ character draws one egregiously wrong conclusion after another and is as much to blame for the final debacle as anyone.

 But I expected so much of the flick and it was overall…not so much.